 Actually, this battery issue is a software bug acknowledged by Apple and the company is determined to work on it by looking for a possible fix with the next iOS release.
-We expect this bug can be fixed in iOS 12.
+We expect this bug can be fixed in the later iOS version release.
 However, for the present, we have brought some potential solutions that can possibly help you out hen stuck with such situations.
 You can try them and get rid of the situation when iPhone battery percentage stuck at some point.

 1. Turn Off and Turn On Set Automatically